 Jonathan Krasner is the author of The Benderly Boys and American Jewish Education (Brandeis University Press, 2011), which won the 2011 National Jewish Book Award in American Jewish Studies.
 He is currently co-authoring a book about Hebrew in American Jewish summer camps.

-Marya R. Levenson is Professor of the Practice in Education and the Harry S. Levitan Director of the Brandeis Education Program.
+Marya R. Levenson is Professor of the Practice in Education and Director Emerita of the Education Program.
 She was a teacher in the Boston Public Schools, principal of Newton North High School, and superintendent of the North Colonie Schools.
 She is the founder of the Brandeis Education Studies Program and codirector of the Teacher Leadership Program.
 Levenson is the author of Pathways to Teacher Leadership: Emerging Models, Changing Roles.

 Jon A. Levisohn serves as director of the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.
 He has taught in middle school and has worked with educators in multiple settings.

 Rebecca Lewis is a National Board Certified Teacher, and has been teaching biology, chemistry, and AP chemistry to students from grades 9-12 for the past 10 years.
 She has taught in the Pedagogy of Science class at Brandeis, as well as mentored student teachers through the program.
 In addition to her work in the classroom, Lewis has been a part of a grant-funded Chemistry Education research project for five years, and through this, is currently working to create a new professional development model for chemistry teachers.
 Prior to teaching, Lewis graduated from medical school, but decided not to practice clinically in order to become a science teacher.